mwilliamson/mammoth-wordpress-plugin/readme.txt

 * Update mammoth.js to 1.3.1.
 This includes new ways to map styles, such as style name prefixes.

+* Improve styling of preview to match the editor.

 = 1.3.0 =